Paul McCallum (gridiron football): Saskatchewan Roughriders (IV)

-In the 2004 CFL playoffs, McCallum missed a crucial 18-yard field goal in an overtime game against the BC Lions.
+In 2004, McCallum kicked and punted for the Roughriders in all 18 regular season games and 2 playoff games.
+He had a challenging season.
+In game 1 against Toronto, McCallum missed a field goal that was returned for a touchdown by Bashir Levingston.
+In game 2 against Calgary, McCallum had a punt blocked for a touchdown, and was forced to throw a pass when rushed on another punt.
+In game 5 against Toronto, he went 3 for 7 on field goals.
+In game 10 against Edmonton, he suffered a separated shoulder on a block while covering a punt.
+He went 1 for 3 in each of game 16 against Ottawa and game 17 against Edmonton.
+In the West Semi-Final against Edmonton, he had a field goal attempt blocked.
+In the West Final against BC, McCallum went 1 for 3 on field goals, including missing a crucial 18-yard field goal in overtime.
 The Roughriders went on to lose the game, and outraged fans vandalized McCallum's northwest Regina home with eggs, dumped manure on his neighbour's property, and uttered death threats to his family.
 The incident made national news, and the football club and Regina's mayor Pat Fiacco both denounced the vandalism as an "isolated incident" of "hooliganism".
 On the comedy show This Hour Has 22 Minutes, Shaun Majumder (playing a Roughriders GM) apologized for calling McCallum "a bum who could be out-kicked by a goat missing a leg".